FTSE 100 clocks weekly decline; personal goods shares biggest drag

-UK’s main stock index ended lower on Friday, dragged down by personal goods and automobile shares, while investors assessed U.S. jobs report data to determine the extent of expected interest rate cuts by the Federal Reserve.
+LONDON: UK’s main stock index ended lower on Friday, dragged down by personal goods and automobile shares, while investors assessed US jobs report data to determine the extent of expected interest rate cuts by the Federal Reserve.

 The blue-chip index FTSE 100 fell 0.7%, marking its sixth straight daily decline and lost 2.5% for the week, its steepest weekly loss since mid-January.